rachkat/heart-attack-policyholder-risk/README.md

 ---

 ## Project Overview
-This project analyzes health insurance policyholder data to predict the risk of **second heart attacks**.
-Using **logistic regression** in R, the goal is to identify high-risk patients and propose targeted interventions (such as stress or weight management programs) that extend patient lives while reducing costs for the insurance company.
+This project applies **logistic regression** in R to analyze health insurance policyholder data and predict the risk of **second heart attacks**.
+Using demographic and clinical features such as age, weight, cholesterol, stress, and anxiety, the model identifies high-risk patients and supports insurers in targeting interventions (e.g., stress or weight management programs).

-The analysis follows the **Data Analytics Life Cycle**, ensuring structured, high-quality results that align with organizational goals.
+The goal is to extend patient lives, improve outcomes, and reduce costs for the insurance company.
+The work follows the **Data Analytics Life Cycle**, ensuring structured, high-quality results that align with organizational goals and enable more effective allocation of healthcare resources.

 ---